Skip to main content

 Programs for Older Adults

-Programs that support older populations who face isolation may offer social activities, interactions with the community, and assistance dealing with other social and emotional issues.
+Programs that support older populations facing isolation may offer social activities, interactions with the community, and assistance in dealing with other social and emotional issues.
 Such programs offer vital support to older adults, 20 percent of whom experience some kind of mental health issue, according to the CDC.

-The National Council on Aging lists several programs that can improve older adults’ mental well-being:
+The National Council on Aging (NCOA) lists several programs that can improve older adults’ mental well-being:

-• Healthy IDEAS (Identifying Depression Empowering Activities for Seniors) aims to detect and mitigate depression symptoms in seniors who have chronic conditions or limited abilities to function.
+• Healthy IDEAS (Identifying Depression & Empowering Activities for Seniors) aims to detect and mitigate symptoms of depression in seniors with chronic conditions or limited ability to function.
 The program screens and assesses older adults and provides education and referrals for mental health professionals as appropriate.

-• Brief Intervention and Treatment for Elders (BRITE) provides substance abuse intervention for seniors.
-The program offers substance abuse screening, identifies nondependent use of substances and prescription medication issues, and offers intervention strategies that prevent those issues from requiring extensive substance abuse treatment.
+• The Brief Intervention and Treatment for Elders (BRITE) program provides substance misuse intervention for seniors.
+The program offers substance misuse screening, identifies nondependent use of substances and prescription medication issues, and offers intervention strategies that prevent those issues from requiring extensive substance misuse treatment.

 Violence Prevention Initiatives

-The American Public Health Association reports that violence significantly harms children’s development and affected communities’ health.
-In addition to causing physical harm, violence and associated trauma negatively impact behavioral and mental health.
+The American Public Health Association (APHA) reports that violence significantly harms children’s development and affects communities’ health.
+In addition to causing physical harm, violence, and associated trauma negatively impact behavioral and mental health.
 In fact, trauma has been linked to substance misuse and self-injury, as well as depression, anxiety, and post-traumatic stress disorder (PTSD), according to the Substance Abuse and Mental Health Services Administration.

 Programs that challenge social norms, reduce risk factors for violence, and cultivate resilience help improve a community’s health.
 For instance, in some communities, attitudes about a woman’s sexual purity and family honor have led to violent acts.
 Violence prevention initiatives can take on such ideas and make it harder to justify violent behavior on the basis of a social norm.

 Whether addressing intimate partner violence or firearm violence, evidence-based programs can have an impact on this public health issue.
 The CDC offers recommendations for effective approaches to prevent every type of violence.
-Some proven strategies for addressing intimate partner violence include:
+Proven strategies for addressing intimate partner violence include the following:

 • Bystander empowerment programs and education

-• Social-emotional learning programs for children and adolescents
+• Social-emotional learning (SEL) programs for children and adolescents

 • Healthy relationship programs for couples